okunishinishi/node-injectmock/README.md

 injectmock
 =====

-Inject mock property to object(or module).
-Useful to inject mock on unittest and restore safely after done.
+Inject mock and restore original for javascript property.
+Useful for unit testing.

 <!-- Badge start -->